kullbachxyz/website/content/posts/first-post.md

 So I set out to create the simplest possible site — putting the content first.

 This site is build with Hugo and a custom template I made.
-It has minimal CSS and only one line of JS for the mobile menu.
+It has minimal CSS and ~~only one line of JS for the mobile menu~~ no JS at all.
 The simplicity is intentional.
 I want this site to be a place where I can focus on the content.